 Limit Heat Usage

 Besides nightly maintenance, starting with a good foundation is key, says Larry Sims, master hairstylist and co-founder of Flawless by Gabrielle Union.
 "Make sure when heat-styling or even [when] exposed to a lot of sun [to] use a heat protectant," he encourages.
-Heat protectants not only helps smooth the hair cuticle for frizz-free hair, but it also creates a barrier between your hair and your styling tools.
+Heat protectants are meant to not only help smooth the hair cuticle for frizz-free hair, but also to create a barrier between your hair and your styling tools.

 Don't Forget Your Silk Scarf